Abortion Risks.

 Informed consent is the foundation of ethical medicine.

-It is important to fully understand a medical procedure’s risks before you consent to having it performed.
 Abortion carries potential physical and emotional risks that vary depending on the type of abortion.

 Medication Abortion (Abortion Pill): Physical Risks